Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

     >>> gas1.X = 'CH4:1, O2:2, N2:7.52'

-Mass and mole fractions can also be set using `dict` objects, for cases where the composition is stored in a variable or being computed:
+Mass and mole fractions can also be set using ``dict`` objects, which is convenient in cases where the composition is stored in a variable or being computed:

 .. code:: python